veselosky/django-staticfiles-example/README.md

 - `default`: Simplest static files setup, providing only `STATIC_ROOT` setting, leaving STORAGES to the default.
 This setup does not provide cache busting for static files or atomic deployments.
 It is NOT recommended for production use.
 - `manifest`: Uses `ManifestStaticFilesStorage` to provide cache busting by appending a hash to static file names.
 The manifest file is stored in `STATIC_ROOT/staticfiles.json`.
 This setup provides cache busting but may have issues during rolling deployments or rollbacks due to the manifest being overwritten.
 Only suitable for production if your deployment process is "stop-update-start" (your site will be down briefly during deployment) or if you can tolerate some strange behavior during deployment.
 - `custom`: A custom static files storage backend that stores the manifest file in a unique subdirectory based on the deployment's release ID or git hash.
 Old manifest files are retained.
 This prevents issues with manifest files cross-talk during rolling deployments or rollbacks.
 See `example/storages.py` for implementation details (it's very simple).
-- `s3`: Uses `django-storages` to serve static files from Amazon S3 with per-release manifests.
+- `s3`: Uses `django-storages` to collect static files to Amazon S3 with per-release manifests.

 1. Ensure you have [uv](https://astral.sh/uv/) installed.
 2. From the project root, run the `collectstatic` command with the desired static files configuration.
 For example, to use the `custom` configuration: